silverstripe-archive/silverstripe-abtesting/docs/abtesting.md

 * Select the conversion page
 * Make sure the status is set to 'suspended'
 * Save the experiment

+Generally the experiment should be suspended until it is completely set up, and then made active.

 ### Variation Using Another Page

 ### Variation Using a Different Template